 The purpose of this curriculum is to train a specialist in Nuclear Medicine.
 The curriculum describes the competencies required for the award of a Certificate of Completion of Training (CCT) and to be included on the Specialist Register in Nuclear Medicine.
-The CCT specialist will be able to work as a consultant specialist within the National Health Service and will have the knowledge, skills and attitudes required to do this.
-It is expected that the trainee at the time of their CCT will be competent in the understanding of the scientific knowledge base of nuclear medicine and in the practice of diagnostic and therapeutic nuclear medicine.
+As this training scheme will also include a significant portion of the Clinical Radiology syllabus and the Knowledge Based Assessment (KBA) for Clinical Radiology (the FRCR), the successful trainee may also choose to apply for specialist registration in Clinical Radiology through the CESR route.
+The registered specialist will be able to work as a consultant specialist within the National Health Service and will have the knowledge, skills and attitudes required to do this.
+It is expected that the trainee at the time of completion of training will be competent in the understanding of the scientific knowledge base of Clinical Radiology and Nuclear Medicine and in the practice of diagnostic and therapeutic nuclear medicine and core level Clinical Radiology.